 Happy Birthday Sam!

-- I am a mom to 5 amazing kids and married to my best friend and love of my life.
-We co-habitate with 1 cat, Asha, 2 dogs, Maggie May and Juniper Wren, a Chinchilla names Ozwald, and a Hamster named Fat Panda.
-We have lived in Salt Lake City for 13 years by way of Tennessee and Oregon.
-I love to be with my kids, knit, run, craft, sew, paint,travel, hike and play :) I love our crazy life!
+- I am a mom to 5 amazing kids and 2 partners and married to my best friend and love of my life for 28 years now!
+We co-habitate with 2 cats, Asha and Gustav, 1 dog, Juniper Wren, and 2 Chinchillas, Ozwald and Turbo.
+We have lived in Salt Lake City for 15 years by way of Tennessee and Oregon.
+I love to be with my kids, knit, run, craft, sew, paint, travel, hike and play :) I love our crazy life!